 HCPS is a ‘School of Readers’ and we encourage every child to enjoy and participate regularly in reading.
 As you enter school the 'Reading Jungle' and the 'Reading Garden' outside is often busy, with children of all ages reading together at playtimes, lunchtimes and sometimes as part of lessons.
 The system of “reading buddies” is now commonplace and children enjoy being with others from different Key Stages to share their love of books.
 All children take home at least 3 books and can, in addition, take school library books home.
 Guided reading is taught weekly, usually on Friday mornings.
-Children are also encouraged to be ‘little writers’ and lessons can be focussed on spelling, grammar and punctuation, choice of vocabulary or on the writing process as a whole.
+Children are also encouraged to be ‘little writers’ and lessons can be focused on spelling, grammar and punctuation, choice of vocabulary or on the writing process as a whole.
 The children in EYFS have writing activities from the start of their time in school.
 In KS1 writing is often based on children’s real life experiences; as children become older the main genres are introduced to them in a progressive way.
 “Big Writes” take place regularly in Years 1 to 6 where children plan work collaboratively and then write independently.
 Many pieces of writing are cross-curricular which children find meaningful.
 The "writing process" is now embedded within school: children are encouraged, indeed expected, to proof read their writing, to edit and improve it; peer assessment is encouraged from Year 2 onwards.
 This helps children to develop the ability to give and take constructive criticism and develop good working relationships with their peers.
 Spelling is taught in accordance with the National Curriculum; we use a progressive spelling scheme which is delivered on a daily basis to all children from Year 2.